-When the sale of recreational marijuana became legal in my state earlier this year, I felt a bit mixed about it.
+When the sale of recreational marijuana became legal in my state, I felt a bit mixed about it.
 On the one hand, it’s cool that adults can now legally enjoy pot for the hell of it in the same way we might enjoy a cocktail or glass of wine.
 On the other hand, when you’re the mom of two teenagers, knowing that pot is more accessible than ever is unsettling.

 We know what regular pot use does to developing adolescent brains.
 Plus, cannabis has changed a lot in the last 20 to 30 years.
 It’s more potent, for one, and comes in a number of different forms, like edibles and vape pens, each sporting different dosages.
 No matter how many studies there are proving the medical virtues of cannabis – and there are many – in it’s most popular recreational form, it’s still a mind-altering drug.

 As if the thought of my teens getting stupid-high isn’t enough to freak me out, I worry what smoking pot might lead to.
 That’s because I grew up being told pot is a gateway drug that leads straight to heroin junkie hell.
 According to Merriam-Webster, a gateway drug is, “a drug (such as alcohol or marijuana) whose use is thought to lead to the use of and dependence on a harder drug (such as cocaine or heroin).”